tobiscode/disstans/docsrc/tutorials/tutorial_3.rst

 -----------------------

-When looking at the errors that we just printed out, we are painfully reminded that we added an unmodeled maintenance step to the station "Corko".
+When looking at the errors that we just printed out, we are painfully reminded that we added an unmodeled maintenance step to the station Corko.
 Lets's use the :meth:`~geonat.network.Network.gui` function to plot the scalograms and timeseries fits for the station for the two cases we just used.